MicrosoftDocs/win32/desktop-src/Controls/mcm-getmaxtodaywidth.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MCM\_GETMAXTODAYWIDTH message

 Retrieves the maximum width of the "today" string in a month calendar control.
 This includes the label text and the date text.
-You can send this message explicitly or by using the [**MonthCal\_GetMaxTodayWidth**](monthcal-getmaxtodaywidth.md) macro.
+You can send this message explicitly or by using the [**MonthCal\_GetMaxTodayWidth**](/windows/win32/Commctrl/nf-commctrl-monthcal_getmaxtodaywidth?branch=master) macro.

 ## Parameters